Building Your Own Custom Workflows

 Gemini 2.5 Flash: Great starting point for most tasks

-Gemini 2.5 Pro: Better for complex prompts or tasks that need tool calling
+Gemini 2.5 Pro: Better for complex workflows or tasks that need tool calling

-Gemini 2.0 Flash or Flash Lite: Good for basic prompts where you just want speed
+Gemini 2.0 Flash or Flash Lite: Good for basic workflows where you just want speed

 You’ll see the credit cost for each model right in the dropdown.